This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Work your way up your head until all of your hair is covered.

-If you would like, you can also use foils to apply the dye.
+If you would like, you can also use foil to apply the dye.

-The instructions will tell you how long to leave the dye in for.
+The instructions will tell you how long to leave in the dye.

 Usually around 35 minutes or so.